jackyzha0/jackyzha0.github.io/content/thoughts/Making and Maintenance of OSS.md

 Infrastructure is recursively defined by public consensus.
 It's the set of structures that we've collectively decided are most valuable *in any given moment,* and, therefore, its boundaries and definitions are expected to change over time.

-Like a bridge that needs to support more traffic that it was built for, every social platform is scramlbing to upgrade its infrastructure to accommodate the volume of social interactions we're dealing with today.
+Like a bridge that needs to support more traffic that it was built for, every social platform is scrambling to upgrade its infrastructure to accommodate the volume of social interactions we're dealing with today.
 Platforms need to build skyscrapers where there were once villages.

 ### Identity
 Like joining a club, it's not about how many times you've attending meetings but how you self-identify, and how others identify you, that makes you a 'member'.
 Some attendees might come every week for years and still not be considered part of the group.